-Transit is a great, environmentally friendly and economical way to get around Surrey with services planned and funded by , our regional transportation authority.
+Transit is a great, environmentally friendly and economical way to get around Surrey with services planned and funded by TransLink, our regional transportation authority.

 We love public transit for its ability to build liveable, economically vibrant communities.
 That's why we're advocating for the next step, Light Rail Transit.

-Jump on the SkyTrain from 1 of Surrey's 4 stations on the Expo Line, take a bus from 1 of 6 bus loops and along 33 conventional routes, or hop on a community shuttle along 1 of 10 routes in your area.
+Jump on the SkyTrain from one of Surrey's four stations on the Expo Line, take a bus from one of six bus loops and along 33 conventional routes, or hop on a community shuttle along one of 10 routes in your area.
 If it's your first time, get TravelSmart's to have an easy commute.

 Maps and schedules